Arez96/PDF-thievery/README.md

 # Current Goals
 - try to simply print a line from test-data.pdf
+  - try to print and then use as url input
 - combat ID = "BRnum"
 - Load datasource
   - datasource is excel file